-Funding is available to support four feasibility awards.
+Funding is available to a minimum of three feasibility awards.
 The maximum available for each award is £50,000 at 80% FEC for up to 6 months.
 Funding is intended to cover the costs of the PI and supporting researchers in undertaking research in preparation for a full grant proposal.
 Funding will therefore primarily cover staff time, with the remainder supporting consumables and travel.
 Funding for PhD students is not available.